MRU-MACO-1501-202204-002/laborials/laborial-15-loop-practice.md

 **Topic: Loop Practice**

 ## Introduction
-The goal of this lab is to gain more experience with loops, including counted loops, sentinel loops and nested loops.
+The goal of this lab is to gain more experience with loops, in particular counted loops and sentinel loops.

 ## Basic Loops